Why Immigration Status is Important

 What is lawful permanent residence?

-- A lawful permanent resident (green card holder) can live and work in the U.S. permanently.
+- A lawful permanent resident (LPR card holder) can live and work in the U.S. permanently.

 - Lawful permanent residents are eligible to become citizens.
 However, they are still vulnerable to deportation.